Our Higher Degree Research students

 Supervisors: A/Prof. Ross Goldingay, Dr David Newell

-Anita is doing her PhD on the ecology of small populations of aboreal gliding mammals in urban settings.
+Anita is doing her PhD on the ecology of small populations of arboreal gliding mammals in urban settings.
 Her study species is the squirrel glider.
 The aim of the PhD is to broaden the understanding of population dynamics in small populations of squirrel gliders, particularly in areas where urban disturbances increase the likelihood of local extinctions.
 Her study will investigate population modelling, genetic testing, stress hormone analysis, PVA, and the use of glide poles.

 Bonnie Mirisch